Inokinoki/inoki-blog/source/_posts/Win10-IoT-Deploy.md

 To do this, you just need to right click on the project, then choose `Properties`.

-In the `Debug` tab, input the IP address of your Raspberry PI, choose `General` as authentification.
+In the `Debug` tab, input the IP address of your Raspberry Pi, choose `General` as authentification.
 If needed, input the PIN you've set.

 {% asset_img Conf.jpg Configuration %}